Magento 2 Performance Improvement with Aws Cloudfront

 Any Magento 2 page requested from a browser is processed by a web server.
 Magento 2 loads 170 scripts per page on average.
 All incoming requests add an additional load for a server CPU and Memory.
 As a result, it increases infrastructure costs to maintain an acceptable level of page load time.
-That’s when you can use AWS for Magento 2 performance improvements.
+That’s when you can delve into the artistry of Magento Performance Audit to uncover optimization opportunities and enhance the efficiency of your Magento 2 store, ensuring optimal performance and reducing infrastructure costs.

 I’ve installed Magento 2.2.0 release with a sample data in order to get a number of requests processed.
 The following table shows the number of static and media files and the size requested on the different Magento 2 pages.